MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/deploy-report-viewer-web-part.md

 Use the following instructions to manually deploy the solution package that add the Report Viewer web part to a SharePoint Server 2013 or SharePoint Server 2016 environment.
 Deploying the solution is a required step for configuring the web part.

-**The Report Viewer web part is a stand alone solution package and is not associated with SharePoint integrated mode for SQL Server Reporting services.**
+**The Report Viewer web part is a standalone solution package and is not associated with SharePoint integrated mode for SQL Server Reporting Services.**

 ## Requirements